Stay informed. Subscribe to this FREE weekly Funds Briefing:

 Luxembourg-based co-operative bank Fortuna Banque has reached agreement to be acquired by UK specialist Chenavari Investment Managers.
 Fortuna Banque has been seeking a buyer for several years, and was on the point of being acquired by Bank of Beruit before the deal fell though last year.
 The London-based credit investment specialist has €5bn in assets under management, including investments in several other European banks, and has operated a hedge fund management company in Luxembourg since 2009.
 Under the agreement, Fortuna would maintain operational independence, using a capital injection to seek to expand its mortgage lending and wealth management businesses.
 The acquisition is subject to regulatory approval.

 Christophe Gaul appointed Ocorian’s Europe regional head

 UK-headquartered fund and corporate service provider Ocorian has appointed Christophe Gaul as regional head for Europe, on top of his existing responsibilities in charge of the group’s Luxembourg subsidiary.
 Gaul was head of Estera Luxembourg, which he founded in 2009 under the name of Headstart, before it became Ocorian Luxembourg following a merger between the two groups last year.
 He began his career at PwC Luxembourg in 2000 and subsequently worked at Alter Domus and private equity firm Apax Partners before becoming chief financial officer at BI-Invest Advisors.

 Best source: Paperjam (in French)

-Best source: Reuters
+Best source: Luxembourg Chronicle